 Using TouchDesigner on a laptop is a powerful way to get a lot of work done while travelling or at a gig.
 The problem is that without an external mouse plugged in and working off of a battery can be pretty tricky!
+There are many handy TouchDesigner mouse controls that work best with an external mouse.
+But you can still make it work with a laptop!
 Having recently started travelling for work again, here are my top workflow tricks for mobile TouchDesigner development.

 Shift + Click & Drag